 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

 Most bodies are buried in established cemeteries, but it may be possible to bury a body on private land if local zoning laws allow it and the burial is supervised by a licensed funeral director.
 The funeral director must obtain a burial permit from the town where the body will be buried, and the permit must state the location of the grave.
-(Connecticut General Statutes § 7-65.)
+(Conn.
+Gen. Stat. § 7-65.)

 In Connecticut, no state law restricts where you may keep or scatter ashes.
-When a body is cremated, the cremation permit must state the intended destination of the cremated remains.
-(Connecticut General Statutes § 19a-323.)
+When a body is cremated, the cremation permit must state the intended manner of disposition of the cremated remains.
+(Conn.
+Gen. Stat. § 19a-323.)
 Practically speaking, however, no one follows up to be sure the ashes remain in the location named on the permit.

 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.

 Scattering ashes on private land.
 You are allowed to scatter ashes on your own private property.
 If you want to scatter ashes on someone else's private land, it's wise to get permission from the landowner.